The Temple of Elemental Evil: Legacy

+In other media

 Computer games

 In 2003 a computer game, The Temple of Elemental Evil, based on the original T1-4 module was released.
 It was developed by Troika Games and published by Atari.
 It remains the only D&D related computer game set in the original Greyhawk setting.

 In an update to the game, Dungeons & Dragons Online has made an in-game version of the adventure.
 In the same month that DDO's update went live, the online D&D game Neverwinter also released an in-game version of the Temple of Elemental Evil.

+Board games

+Wizards of the Coast published the Temple of Elemental Evil Board Game in 2015.

+Album cover

+The cover of Burzum's self-titled debut album was adapted from the adventure's cover art.